DEPARTMENTSA. The Hillary Model

 Olympics: Good for Development?

-On October 2, American conservatives howled with glee at President Obama's "failure" to win the 2016 Olympics for Chicago.
+American conservatives howled with glee at President Obama's "failure" to win the 2016 Olympics for Chicago.
 Setting aside the predictable hypocrisy of the Republican pretense that the decision represented a rejection of Obama, his policies, and the Democratic Party in general, it is worth noting that there actually are arguments that the Olympics aren't such a great thing for the host country. [ More ]